blewert/folio/public/posts/patching-apks.md

 We need to patch the part of the code which deals with incrementing the number of stamps given today, to circumvent the daily limit.
 We looked at achieving this earlier, and it turns out its quite easy.
 All we have to do is open `processStamp()` and comment out the line which invokes `incrementNumberOfStampsToday()`.

 ## Patching the condition
 Patching the condition such that `sendSimulatedBlock` is called instead of `validate()` is also pretty easy.
 The developers left a debug-only condition in the minified code.
 If the `props.debug` flag is true, the device is an emulator (`props.isEmulator`), and the screen is touched with two fingers, `sendSimulatedBlock` is called.
-So all we have to, really, is to just change the compound condition to `true`.
+So all we have to do, really, is to just change the compound condition to `true`.
 This means that the app will always call the debug method when two fingers touch the screen!

 To illustrate this, here's the line of code for when the screen is touched: